 Pete was selected to be one of the original ‘profilers’ for the FBI, perhaps the FBI’s most famed unit.
 Before his retirement, he was named the National Law Enforcement Officer of the Year.

 Following his retirement, he accepted a position as an Associate Professor and Department Chair of a college Criminal Justice program.
 Having now retired from academia, Pete and his wife Nancy live in Colorado Springs, Colorado.

 Picture of Helen Wilson was uploaded to Find A Grave by S.M.S.
 Picture of the Wilsons’ grave by Robert Becker/Lincoln Journal Star.
 The Collage/Grid was made by me (AdS).
 Author picture used with permission.

-I received a copy of this book by the author in exchange for an honest review.
+I received a copy of the book “Profiles of Evil” from the author in exchange for an honest review.
 My other book reviews are here.